Tips for Dealing with Writers Rejection

 Woman with sad face from being rejected

-I still remember that day when my then-publisher rejected my second book, which was to have been Book 2 in a two-book contract.
+I still remember that day when my then-publisher rejected my second novel, which was to have been Book 2 in a two-book contract.

 Now, over a decade later, it's not the editorial rationales that I remember most, but my own sorrow.

-I'm not proud to admit this, but I did actually take to my bed.
-I did actually weep into my pillow.
-I did actually believe that I would never publish anything again.
+I'm not proud to admit this, but I did weep into my pillow.
+Why?
+Because I believed that I would never write or publish anything again.

-I was also wrong to waste my tears, to let an editor's rejection reduce me to a level of grief that we should save for life's real traumas--like death or illness.
+I was also wrong to let a book rejection incite the sort of grief that we should save for life's real traumas--like death or illness or a worldwide pandemic.

 And yet ...

-“Rejection doesn’t just sting.
-It makes us question or dismiss whatever we’ve created.
+“Rejection … makes us question or dismiss whatever we’ve created.
 It makes us question ourselves as individuals.
 It confirms our worst nightmares, our inner critic’s blistering beliefs.
-It shakes up our self-worth, and hurts us at our core”
+It shakes up our self-worth, and hurts us at our core.”

-You probably have your own strategies or tips for bouncing back from rejection.
-I try to use the 48-hour rule.
-Within 48 hours of receiving a rejected query or piece, I re-read, re-fix and re-submit to another editor.
+Use the 48-hour rule.
+Within 48 hours of receiving a rejected query or piece, I re-read, re-fix and re-submit to another editor—preferably one higher up the chain.
+It feels good.
+Sometimes, it yields a new byline.

 Previous